-After Va. faulted day care for lack of masks, operator told parents covid was a ‘hoax’
+After Virginia faulted a Christian day care for lack of masks, pastor told parents covid was a ‘hoax’

 The state took this step only after Phillips told investigators he would refuse to follow public health guidelines.
 The investigation unfolded this week as Virginia and much of the nation are seeing record surges in coronavirus cases, while hospitals are preparing for influxes of patients.

 All Phillips has to do is agree to follow the rules to get his permit back, the state said — but in another letter to parents he made clear he does not intend to do so.
-Instead, he said the state shut down his entire business and that parents should “convey their indignation to the Montgomery County Health Department and Governor Ralph Northam.”
+Instead, he said that the state shut down his entire business, including Fairlawn Christian Academy, and that parents should “convey their indignation to the Montgomery County Health Department and Governor Ralph Northam.”

 “Because we have refused to adopt state mandated Covid guidelines, we have had our license to do business rescinded,” Phillips wrote in a letter provided to The Post by a parent.
 He added: “If you are not already aware, the entire Covid pandemic has been a hoax to establish an the anti-Christ Kingdom on earth.”